JumpstartLab/reading/pragmatic_programmer/review_session_2.markdown

 #### Small Group

 1. In your groups, spend a few minutes discussing your chapter.
 What were the key ideas?
 What was interesting?
 2. Review the individually submitted tweets for your chapter and choose a favorite.
+If you so choose, you may remix a few of them together.
-3. Select one member of your group who will perform it in the style of Def Poetry Jam
+3. Select one member of your group who will perform it in the style of Def Poetry Jam (http://www.youtube.com/watch?v=kozv2POJS0I)
 4. Add the tweet to the group document here and submit a pull request:

 https://github.com/JumpstartLab/reading/blob/master/pragmatic_programmer/group_jam/README.markdown